fr0wsTyl/Answery/README.md

 # Answery
-Answery is an application which idea is to provide a way anonymously to ask and receive answers from other users.
+Answery is an application which idea is to provide a way anonymously to ask and receive answers from other people.